 There are four calls for proposals for large projects per year.
-The follow-up "Call for Proposals 2023-1" will have an allocation period starting on 1st of January 2023 with a project duration of 12 months.
+The follow-up "Call for Proposals 2024-1" will have an allocation period starting on 1st of January 2024.

 The normal and large proposals will be ranked based on scientific and technical quality in a peer review process.
 Small projects are reviewed in a continuous internal process.

 Proposals may be granted in their entirety, with a changed volume, or rejected by the Resource Allocation Board of PC².